 Instead of an inner ring, cam followers have a solid stud (pin) that is threaded so that the cam follower can be quickly and easily attached to appropriate machine components by means of a hexagonal nut.

 All three cam follower designs have the same main dimensions.
 The differences are in their internal design, which make them suitable for various operating conditions.
 In contrast to ball and roller bearings, where the bearing size refers to the bore diameter d, for cam followers the size refers to their outside diameter D.

-All designs are available with a concentric seat (fig 1) or an eccentric collar (fig 2) on the stud.
-An eccentric collar, which has a shrink-fit onto the stud, enables less stringent manufacturing position tolerances to be specified for associated components.
+All designs are available with a concentric seat (fig. 1) or an eccentric collar (fig. 2) on the stud.
+An eccentric collar, which has a shrink-fit onto the stud, enables less stringent positioning tolerances to be specified for associated components.
 The values for the adjustable eccentricity are listed in the product tables.
 An eccentric collar is identified by the letter E at the end of the basic designation.